severalnines/docker/README.md

 * `/var/lib/cmon` - ClusterControl internal files.
 * `/root/backups` - Default backup directory only if ClusterControl is the backup destination

-Alternatively, if you would like to enable agent-based monitoring via Prometheus, you have to make the following path persistent as well:
+Alternatively, if you would like to enable agent-based monitoring via Prometheus, you have to make the following paths persistent as well:
 * `/var/lib/prometheus` - Prometheus data directory.
 * `/etc/prometheus` - Prometheus configuration directory.